-Changing your tenancy type
+Changing your tenancy type and details

 Tenancy agreement is the name of the contract between you (customer) and us (your landlord).

 It’s a legal document that shows your rights and responsibilities.

 - everyone named on a joint tenancy are responsible for paying the rent and keeping to the rules of the contract.

 - if one person breaks the rules, everyone is responsible

 - all of the joint tenants have the same right to live there

 Adding a Contract Holder